piecepackr/piecepackr/README.rst

 What are the dimensions of the components?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although one can use the API to make layouts with components of different sizes the default print-and-play pdf's draw components of the following size which (except for the pawns and non-standard "pawn belts" and "chips") matches the traditional `Mesomorph piecepack dimensions <http://www.piecepack.org/Anatomy.html>`_ if one uses the default component shapes:
+Although one can use the API to make layouts with components of different sizes the default print-and-play pdf's draw components of the following size which (except for the pawns and non-standard "pawn belts") matches the traditional `Mesomorph piecepack dimensions <http://www.piecepack.org/Anatomy.html>`_ if one uses the default component shapes:

 - tiles (default "rect") are drawn into a 2" by 2" square
 - coins (default "circle") are drawn into a ¾" by ¾" square
 - dice (default "rect") faces are drawn into a ½" by ½" square
 - pawn sides (default "halma") are drawn into a ½" by ⅞" rectangle
-- "pawn belts" (default "rect") are drawn into a 2" by ½" rectangle
+- "pawn belts" (default "rect") are drawn into a ¾π" by ½" rectangle
 - "pawn saucers" (default "circle") are drawn into a ⅞" by ⅞" square
-- "chips" (default "circle") are drawn into a ⅝" by ⅝" square

 Components are drawn into rectangular drawing spaces (which are always squares except for pawn components).
 The program allows one to customize piecepack component shapes.
 If a components shape is ``rect`` it will fill up the entire rectangular drawing space, if it is a ``circle`` then the rectangular drawing space will be circumscribed around the circle.
 If a components shape is a ``convex#`` or ``concave#``  where ``#`` is the number of exterior vertices then the rectangular drawing space will be circumscribed around a circle that will be circumscribed around that convex/concave polygon.
 The rectangular drawing space also is circumscribed around the special ``halma``, ``kite``, and ``pyramid`` shapes.